tropars/tropars.github.io/_pages/e2cc_engineer.md

 # Research Engineer: Developing techniques for anomaly detection at scale in Cloud-Edge platforms

-## Context
+### Context

 Our team is involved in the [E2CC European project](https://e2cc.eu/).
-The goal of the project is to develop standardized Edge-to-Cloud platform that ensures interoperability, portability, and cybersecurity.
+The goal of the project is to develop a standardized Edge-to-Cloud platform that ensures interoperability, portability, and cybersecurity.

 The project builds a hardware and a software stack for future Edge-to-Cloud platforms.
 The core of the project is the development of an orchestrator that simplifies the deployment and execution of Edge applications, while minimizing energy consumption.

 The E2CC project includes 14 academic and industrial partners.
 It is part of the [8ra European Initiative](https://www.8ra.com/), that aims at driving the development of a sovereign, interoperable, and secure Multi-Provider Cloud-Edge Continuum.

-## Objective
+### Objective

 In the E2CC project, our team is in charge of developing techniques to detect anomalies in Edge-to-Cloud platforms.
-By anomaly, we typically refer to performance issues due to hardware or software faults (defects, crash, bugs, missconfigurations, etc).
+By anomaly, we typically refer to performance issues due to hardware or software faults (defects, crashes, bugs, missconfigurations, etc).
 These techniques should be integrated into the E2CC orchestrator.

 More specifically, we have 2 main objectives:
 - Designing anomaly detection techniques that can take advantage of different sources of monitoring data (hardware, operating systems, applications) to make accurate detection